flokk.

 Scottish National Gallery

 The national art collection on the Mound is free to enter and the building itself is grand enough to impress kids who have never been to a major gallery before.
-Pick up a family trail from the front d
+Pick up a family trail from the front desk, which turns the visit into a scavenger hunt through the rooms and keeps attention spans alive for an hour or so.

 culture